 Then I'm shocked you wrote about the Vegan Vixens in a positive manner.

-For the record, I grew up in the feminist movement, literally, marching in the front row of demonstrations and attending NOW conventions around the country as a toddler, teenager, and young adult.
+At a harp seal benefit For the record, I grew up in the feminist movement, literally, marching in the front row of demonstrations and attending NOW conventions around the country as a toddler, teenager, and young adult.
 I've never shied from labeling myself with the "F" word.

 Great.
-But being feminist means standing up against all oppression of women, not just when it's convenient, and not indulging in it yourself.
+But being feminist means standing up against all oppression of women, not just when it's convenient, and

 I agree with many of the things that you discuss (great post on the tortuga ads) but also believe that there should be room for all viewpoints as well as all body types and species to coexist.